kstenerud/concise-encoding/cbe-specification.md

 ### Encoded Object

-The encoded data following the header must be a single top-level object.
+The encoded data following the header must contain zero or more padding bytes followed by a single top-level object.
 You can store multiple objects by using a collection or array as the "single" object.

+Example:

+    [43 42 45 01 6f 6f 6f 84 80 38 01 00 ff ff ff 7f fe ff ff 7f ...] =
+    CBE file containing an array of 20,000 int32s (0x7fffffff, 0x7ffffffe, ...), padded to begin on a 4-byte boundary.